akelii/itucsdb1611/docs/user/member2.rst

 There are some validation controls while register.
 You should be careful.

-2. While creating new account, you should fill the required informations.
+2. While creating new account, you should fill the required information.

 .. figure:: member2/2-validation.png
       :scale: 50 %
       :align: center
-      :alt: Required informations
+      :alt: Required information

-      Required informations
+      Required information